Peer Evaluation: The Original Comprehensive Assessment

 The CATME Online Interface

 The CATME website is a secure interface for collecting data on team-member effectiveness and reporting different views of the data to faculty and students.
-The CATME system has a number of convenient features—the ability to upload student and team data from files generated by Excel; support for multi-section courses and teaching assistants; the ability to edit teams, reset surveys, send email reminders, and track survey completion.
-The system also allows students to make comments for instructors to read and can compute grade adjustments based on how the ratings patterns compare with faculty-specified criteria.
+The CATME system has a number of convenient features—the ability to upload student and team data from files generated by Microsoft Excel; support for multi-section courses and teaching assistants; the ability to edit teams, reset surveys, send email reminders, and track survey completion.
+The system also allows students to make comments for instructors to read, and provides the option for students to comment about their teammates.
+It can also compute grade adjustments based on how the ratings patterns compare with faculty-specified criteria.